Yenchu/microservices-demo/README.md

 * Run the script `microservices-demo/build-images.sh` to build docker images.
 * Run the script `microservices-demo/deploy-docker.sh` to start containers.
 * Run the script `microservices-demo/undeploy-docker.sh` if you want to stop and remove the containers.
+* Access a service with its URL (same as Local Deployment)

 ### Kubernetes Deployment
 * Download rabbitmq:management image.